GeoscienceAustralia/sira/docs/source/ch05_fragility_attribution.rst

 of one or more earthquake damage states for each component and the selection of a ground shaking measure that is highly correlated to the component damage.

-Each component within a facility is strictly unique.
+Each component within a system is strictly unique.
 However, for a given component it can be classed into a category of asset referred to as a ``component type``, in which all components have similar vulnerability.
 The assignment of component type fragility algorithms for each damage state